 Melbourne Cricket Ground

-Victorians are fascinated with sport, and the Melbourne Cricket Ground (MCG) is the destination of choice to catch either a test match of cricket, or a game of Australian Rules Football.
-The vibrancy and excitement of the crowd at either is a must-do experience, and a highlight of Melbourne sporting culture.
+Victorians are highly passionate about sport.
+The Melbourne Cricket Ground (MCG) is the place to go to watch either a cricket Test match or an Australian Rules Football game.
+The energy and enthusiasm of the crowd is a must-experience and a highlight of Melbourne’s sporting culture.

 Mornington Peninsula